 This is LGBTQ2SIAP+ inclusive and welcoming space.

-Our method is the result of evaluating rites of passage theory and practice past and present to offer a comprehensive program that gives girls and non-binary youth tools, knowledge, support and experiences that catalyze the self-realization of personal strengths and resilience.
+Our method is the result of evaluating rites of passage theory and practice past and present to offer a comprehensive program that gives girls and gender-diverse youth tools, knowledge, support and experiences that catalyze the self-realization of personal strengths and resilience.
 They then move into young adulthood with self-confidence, equipped to handle change.

 Special Features of the Rite of Passage Program